nmh0391/keto/docs/versioned_docs/version-v0.5/engines/index.md

 Alice are allowed to write blog posts").
 There are various established best practices for assigning one or more permissions to one or more users.
 In the context of access control, you'll often encounter **users**, **identities** or **subjects**.
-They typically include users, robots, cronjobs, services, etc.
+They typically include users, robots, cronjobs, services, etc.n